AnTi3z/nbt2MVI/README.md

 **player.dat** - Filename of saved minecraft player state in [nbt format](https://minecraft.wiki/w/Player.dat_format) to be converted.<br/>
 **MVWorld** - Multiverse world(overworld) name. 'world' by deafult

+File with lastKnown playername and .json extension will be created in the same directory.

 ## Known issues:
 See TODOs in convert.py<br/>